Janumada Jodi: Production

 Popular Malayalam actress Chippy made her Kannada debut with this film.
 Cinematographer B. C. Gowrishankar picturised the song "Mani Mani" in the sunset for nine days as the sunset lasted for only a few minutes.
 Stage actor Mandya Ramesh also made his acting debut with this film.

+The film was shot in Mahadevapura near Mysore.
 Praising Parvathamma's finance management skills, director Nagabharana recalled that she had hired two production managers who would give the estimated expense of each of the scenes conceived by him.
 She would add an additional 20 per cent on that and would ask the technicians whether it would be sufficient.
 Once the budget was agreed upon, she would see that it was never overshot.

 Release

 The film was released on 15 November 1996 to highly positive reviews.

 The film had a theatrical run of more than 365 days in maximum centres across Hubbali, Belgavi and Bijapur.
 Janumada Jodi holds the record for silver jubilee run in maximum number (5) of film halls in Bengaluru.
+According to director Nagabharana, the movie saw a combined run of 2 years in 25 centres.

 Awards and honours

 Legacy

 The film became a subject for study in the humanities by an American University.
+Amala Akkineni once mentioned that when her son Akhil Akkineni was a kid, he could sleep only by listening to the song Kolumande Jangama.

 Soundtrack

 V. Manohar composed the film's background score and music for its soundtrack, while also writing the lyrics for some tracks.
 The soundtrack album comprises nine tracks.
 All the tracks of the album were chartbusters.
 The film was a musical hit.
+The tune of the song Kolumande Jangama was used as Jai Veeranjaneya in the Telugu movie Idiot which was a remake of another Kannada movie Appu.